kendallm360/kendallm360/README.md

 ## About Me

 All year I have dedicated myself to learning the skills and practices you will see listed here on my profile.
 I have been loving the process and appreciating the challenge because I know how rewarding the other end of this will be.
 I am most looking forward to the industry compensating me with my own time back.
-Once I am comfortable in the first position you put me in I will spend that time engaging in the following:
+Once I am comfortable in the first position you put me in I will spend that time engaging in the following interests:

-# Interests
  - Investing 📈
  - MMA 🥊
  - Hiking 🥾⛰